FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 Those compose stacks?
 Can be pulled from a public/private repository.
 Komodo can pull new changes and auto deploy anything that has changed.
 It can also _directly write to the repo_ for the files that change (think dockge compose editor but commit to repo instead of a regular file.)

 And the "infra as code" resources?
-Yep.
-That too can be synced to a git repo.
-It's bi-directional -- pull _from_ the repo to invoke changes to Komodo or commit _to_ the repo when you make changes in Komodo.
+That can be synced to a git repo as well.
+It's bi-directional: pull _from_ the repo to invoke changes to Komodo or commit _to_ the repo when you make changes in Komodo.

-Suddenly, all of your stacks can be seamlessly backed up **as well as** the exact topology of all your docker deployments (on which servers).
+With Komodo, all of your stacks can be backed up as you define/modify them **as well as** the exact topology of all your docker deployments (on which servers).
 This, alongside the convenience of a central management interface and easy editing of compose files, env interpolation, secret management, etc...

 This is, Chief.
 This is the middle ground you've been looking for.